TheDistractor/LLAPSerial/README.md

+** This is my customised version of the Ciseco LLAP Arduino library. ** Original Readme:

 This Arduino library is under development, however feel free to try it out.

 It is designed to assist the user in implementing a LLAP device using the Arduino development environment.